DemocraciaEnRed/leyesabiertas-deploy/README.md

 Additional information can be found in tests/README.md.

 ## Role Variables
 [DemocracyOS Configuration](http://docs.democracyos.org/configuration.html) has an extensive list of environment variables that can be set to configure the application instance.
 Nevertheless a set of this variables are set as Ansible variables because they are needed to make decisions and template files.
-The rest of configuration variables are set with a special variable named `democracyos`, which is a YAML dictionary.
-Conclusion:
+The rest of configuration variables are set with a special variable named `democracyos`, which is a YAML dictionary, please note that these **must not** be included:

-**IMPORTANT**
-Leave these variables out of `democracyos` special variable.
 * `PROTOCOL`
 * `HOST`
 * `PUBLIC_PORT`